paging - Paging, page faults, and user virtual memory

 Before loading CR3, CR4.PSE (bit 4) is set so the processor honours the PS bit in PDE entries.
 Each of the 64 large-page PDE entries maps one aligned 4 MiB region directly - no intermediate page table is needed.
 This is the 32-bit equivalent of the 2 MiB large pages used by x86-64 long-mode kernels.

 All pages in this range are supervisor-only and writable.
+User mappings are created later as 4 KiB PTEs in per-task page directories.

 This window covers: